farzan-dev13/investigate-compromised-linux-server/README.md

 | Cron jobs             | `crontab -l; ls /etc/cron*`  |
 | Files changed < 24 h  | `find / -mtime -1`           |
 | SSH keys              | `cat ~/.ssh/authorized_keys` |

+# This script does not make any changes to the system – it only collects and displays information.
+# Compatible with most Linux distributions (Debian, Ubuntu, CentOS, AlmaLinux, and others).
+# Intended for educational use, manual analysis, or quick triage of potentially compromised systems.

 Made with ❤️ by Farzan Afringan